The AI Tool Landscape in 2026

 What's Working

 Coding — AI-assisted development is mainstream.
-Copilots and agents are proven productivity multipliers.
+Copilots and agents are proven productivity tools.

 Writing — Drafting, editing, and localization at scale.
-Quality is good for many use cases.
+Quality is reliable for most use cases.

 Automation — Workflow platforms connecting AI to business apps.
 Clear ROI for repetitive tasks.